 Summer is almost here again.
-While you're still switching between tights, long pants, and the occasional rain shower, you notice your thoughts are already racing ahead.
+While you're still switching between tights, long trousers, and occasional rain showers, you notice your thoughts are already racing ahead.
 To bare legs, light dresses, and days when you don't have to check if your legs are "summer-proof" first.
-You might be wondering: "Am I still on time if I start IPL hair removal for summer now?"
+You might be wondering: "Am I still on time if I start IPL hair removal now for the summer?"

-In this blog, I will guide you step-by-step through how IPL works, when it's best to start, and how to make it a relaxed part of your self-care routine.
+In this blog, I'll guide you step by step through how IPL works, when it's best to start, and how to make it a relaxed part of your self-care routine.

-Why timing is so important for IPL hair removal before summer
+Why timing is so important for IPL hair removal for summer

-To understand why it's best to start now, in early spring, it's good to briefly consider what IPL precisely does.
-IPL, or Intense Pulsed Light, uses light flashes that are absorbed by the pigment in your hairs.
+To understand why it's best to start now, in early spring, it's good to briefly consider what IPL does exactly.
+IPL, or Intense Pulsed Light, uses light pulses that are absorbed by the pigment in your hairs.
 The heat generated disrupts the hair follicle, gradually reducing hair growth.

 Important to know: